flyingrobots/draft-punks/README.md

 # 🎼🎵🎶 Draft Punks

 **Draft Punks** keeps sprawling CodeRabbit reviews manageable.

-It collects every review comment into a Markdown worksheet, guides you through accepting or rejecting each note, and blocks pushes until every decision is documented.
+This GitHub workflow collects every CodeRabbit review comment into a Markdown worksheet, guides you through accepting or rejecting each note, and blocks pushes until every decision is documented.

 ## TL;DR

 - Harvest CodeRabbit review threads into a local worksheet with `{response}` placeholders.
 - Fill each placeholder with an **Accepted** or **Rejected** response (plus rationale).
 - A pre-push hook refuses to let you push until the worksheet is complete.
 - The Apply Feedback workflow pushes your decisions back to GitHub once you commit the worksheet.

+---

 <img alt="P.R.
 PhiedBach & BunBun" src="assets/images/PRPhiedbachUndBunBun.webp" width="600" />